Stories act as a ‘pidgin language,’ where both sides (users and developers) can agree enough to work together effectively.

 - After a discussion, each estimator re-estimates by selecting a card.

 - The estimates will likely converge.
-If not, the process should be repeated.
+If not, the process is repeated.

 Some amount of preliminary design discussion is appropriate.
 However, spending too much time on design discussions is often wasted effort.
-The real value of estimating poker is to come to a common agreement on the scope of a story.
+The real value of estimating poker is to come to an agreement on the scope of a story.
 It’s also fun!

 The team’s velocity for an iteration is equal to the sum of the points for all the completed stories that met their Definition of Done (DoD).
-Knowing the velocity assists with planning and is a key factor in limiting Work in Process (WIP), as teams don’t take on more stories than their prior velocity would allow.
-Velocity is also used to estimate how long it takes to deliver larger epics, features, capabilities, and enablers, also estimated in story points.
+As the team works together over time, their historical trend of average completed story points per iteration builds a reliable picture of the team’s velocity.
+Knowing the velocity assists with planning and helps limit Work in Process (WIP), as teams don’t take on more stories than their historical velocity would allow.
+This measure is also used to estimate how long it takes to deliver epics, features, capabilities, and enablers, which are also forecasted using story points.

 - Give every developer-tester on the team eight points (adjust for part-timers).